Plantlyfe/HOMELAB-/README.md

 | Access Point      | Subnet 4      | Wi-Fi                                 |
 | Managenment       | Subnet 5      | Network Admin                         |

-## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*

-## CUT OFF

 ---
 ### Hardware
 | Device             | Model             | Role                               | IP                  |